khianvictorycalderon/Quizcet/README.md

 ## Usage
 1. Create a subject.
 2. In that subject, create a series of questions you want to review.
-3. Either you can review all subjects or just one subject.
+3. Choose which type of review you want, either all subjects or specific ones.
 4. Questions are in random order, so goodluck!
 5. Once a semester (for college) or quarter (for highschool and elementary) ends, you can delete the subject and its questions.
 6. Remember, subjects name should be unique and cannot have duplicate names, this is to avoid confusion.